India: New temple-mosque conflict brewing in Varanasi | DW | 09.08.2021

 The petitioner wants the land to be restored to the Hindus, so a temple can be built in the place of the mosque.

-It is a familiar dispute for many Indians — a similarly controversial mosque once existed just 200 kilometers (124.2 miles) from this one and became the epicenter of a decades-long standoff between Hindus and Muslims in the country.
+It is a familiar dispute for many Indians — a similarly controversial mosque once existed just 200 kilometers (125 miles) from this one and became the epicenter of a decadeslong standoff between Hindus and Muslims in the country.

 The Babri mosque in the city of Ayodhya was torn down by Hindu mobs in December 1991, catapulting the Hindu nationalist Bhartiya Janata Party (BJP), currently ruling India, into national prominence.